Table of Contents Show

 - writs from the county court (CCJs).

-Lenders are less likely to accept an application for credit, including loans and mortgages, when a borrower has a low credit score.
+Lenders are less likely to accept credit applications, including loans and mortgages, when a borrower has a low credit score.

 For instance, your credit score may take a hit if credit bureaus learn of missed credit card payments.